Uncle Lim's Kitchen, CR0 1UZ

 Malaysian restaurant/cafe in the Whitgift Centre in Croydon.
 They also do takeaway and delivery (but note the early closing times).

-It isn't necessarily immediately obvious that there's anything worth eating here, but it's worth looking beyond their hot food counter of generic offerings cooked in advance and kept warm, since they also have a menu of Malaysian specialties photo as of June 2013 — some of these, however, are only available on weekends (e.g. the Hainan chicken rice is only available Friday-Sunday).
+The food is split between a canteen-style hot counter and a menu of cooked-to-order Malaysian specialties photo as of June 2013 — some of these, however, are only available on weekends (e.g. the Hainan chicken rice is only available Friday-Sunday).

 bob visited on a Saturday afternoon in January 2011, just before the lunchtime rush.
 I had one of the weekend specials, the Hainan chicken rice (£5.80) photo, which consisted of some very tasty rice cooked in chicken stock and some very succulent poached chicken.